Registration of contractors' personnel

 1.3 Training of the contractor's representative

-Once registered, the contact person can participate in training sessions organised by the CERN Community Support Centre.
+Once registered, the contractor's representative can participate in training sessions organised by the CERN Community Support Centre.

 These training sessions provide an overview of: